What to Expect: Coronavirus Response

 If you have any of the following: fever, cough, chills, shortness of breath, muscle pain, sore throat, or significant loss of smell or taste, or if you have been diagnosed with COVID-19 in the last 2 weeks or have been out of the country in the last 2 weeks, please reschedule your appointment.

-If you are considered high risk (over 65 yo, asthma, lung disease, diabetes, heart condition, kidney disease, severe obesity, liver disease or are immunocompromised), please consider postponing your appointment until 2 weeks after you have been vaccinated unless your exam is urgent.
+If you are considered high risk (over 65 yo, asthma, lung disease, diabetes, heart condition, kidney disease, severe obesity, liver disease or are immunocompromised), please consider postponing your appointment until 2 weeks after you have been fully vaccinated unless your exam is urgent.

 - Masks are required.
 (We will provide one if you do not have one).